JiajunK/jiajunk.github.io/projects/BZFlagAI.md

 <h3>Language and Program</h3>
 <p>This game was compiled within Microsoft Visual Studios, using C++.
 The original source code for the game is available <a href="https://www.bzflag.org/">here</a>.</p>
 <h3>Changes made</h3>
 <p>The original AI we had to modify had limited functionalities.
 This project was done by myself and one other team member.
-Here are the list of things we have implemented for this project:</p>
+Here are the major changes we have implemented for this project:</p>
 <ul>
 <li>A* search algorithm</li>
 <li>Alignment, Cohesion, and Separation behaviors</li>